Fife Coast Railway: Authorisation

-Leven Railway: construction
+Construction

 In August land acquisition was high on the agenda, and the contractor went to Thornton to make the junction with the EP&DR there.
 This caused an immediate problem, for the Leven Railway had agreed that the EP&DR would be able to approve the plans for the junction in advance.
 It emerged that Bouch should have arranged this and had failed to do so; moreover despite urgent requests he had still not produced the plans in October.

 During the construction there was exceptional hostility from landowners; the land was fertile and although in most cases payment had been made to acquire the land, handing over the land shortly before harvest time was against the owners' nature and many obstacles were put in the way of the railway.

 The EP&DR was in serious financial difficulty as the Leven Railway took shape, and approached the Leven Company with a proposition: instead of the Leven Company providing a locomotive, they could give the money for it to the EP&DR, who would work the line with one of its own engines.
 This was obviously some kind of trick, and the Leven Company declined.
 The EP&DR took huge offence and tried to coerce the Leven Company, but Bouch obtained a Hawthorn 0-4-0 tender locomotive, Leven no. 1, and the EP&DR was obliged to comply with the agreement.

 Captain Tyler of the Board of Trade inspected the line in early June; the Company was confident that the line would pass, but Tyler found a great number of shortcomings, and the anticipated opening had to be deferred.
 On 2 August 1854 he visited again and this time he approved it.
 There was a Directors' special run on the line on 5 August 1854, and it opened to the public on 10 August 1854.
 There were four passenger trains each way daily, connecting with main line trains at Thornton.
 The stations at Cameron Bridge and Leven were rudimentary, and the authorised branches to Kirkland and Leven Harbour were not yet started.